samuelrharahap/my-lib/docs/components/ss-button.md

 <script setup>
-import Basic from './demo/ComponentA/Basic.vue'
+import Basic from './demo/SsButton/Basic.vue'
 </script>

-# Component A
+# SsButton

-This is a simple Hello Word component with a prop and use icon <span class="icon-heart" style="color:tomato"></span> from a font file.
+This is a simple Button component.

 ## Example Usage